 3.7.6.8 See also 4.6 (WIS-TechSpec-5: Operating a Global Discovery Catalogue).

-Note: More information on the function and implementation of a Global Discovery Catalogue is provided in the Guidance on technical specifications of WIS 2.0.
+Note: More information on the function and implementation of a Global Discovery Catalogue is provided in the Guide to the WIS Vol. II (WMO-No. 1061).

 3.7.7 Functional requirement of a Global Monitor